 I trained with Kassandra Clements and BOND (British School of Nurturing Doulas) in London, July 2002.
 This course gave me the extra knowledge I needed and together with my own natural birth experiences, I feel confident and honoured to be supporting women and their partners during this very special time of their lives.
 I hold a Diploma in Professional Relaxation Therapy and I have a Certificate in Social Sciences through the Open University and I was awarded with a BSc Open (Open) in 2011.

-In July 2004, I attended a conference in Bristol and had the pleasure to meet Ina May Gaskin, who’s book, ‘Spiritual Midwifery’ is a must read for all pregnant women.
+In July 2004, I attended a conference in Bristol and had the pleasure to meet Ina May Gaskin.
 I have also spent a day in Sheila Kitzinger’s lovely house outside Oxford on her ‘Birth Crisis’ workshop.
 In June 2007, I was very excited to meet with the ‘grandmother of all doulas’, Penny Simkin.
 I had the opportunity to invite Penny back for a two day workshop in 2013 and in 2016, and she really is very special.
 These women are truly inspirational and I feel honoured to have met and spent some time with them.
 I also enjoyed meeting Dr. Jack Newman and to attend a study day on breast feeding with him here in the UK in 2010 and in June 2011, I organised a day with Michel Odent which was incredibly interesting.
 In 2012, I invited Kerstin Uvnäs-Moberg, who is a world authority on oxytocin, to come and talk to a group of doulas and other birth professionals and her books about oxytocin are fascinating.
 I translated her latest book "The Hormone of Closeness" from Swedish to English and it's a book that everyone should read!

 In 2005, I took part in a television programme called ‘Mum + One’ about doulas, which can still be seen on the Discovery Home & Health Channel.
 I also feel very honoured to receive the Pregnancy & Birth Magazine and Doula UK award of “Doula of the Year” in 2009.
-It’s was the first year this award has been presented, which makes it even more special to me.
+It’s was the first year this award has been presented by no other than Ricki Lake, which makes it even more special to me.

-I have been working as a doula course facilitator since 2006, travelling all over the UK, and I have trained over 650 aspiring doulas.
+I have been working as a doula course facilitator since 2005, travelling all over the UK, and I have trained over 1,000 aspiring doulas.
 I also run my own ‘Prepare for Birth’ workshops and one-to-one birth preparation evenings.
 I have completed the City & Guild Award in Preparing to Teach in the Lifelong Learning Sector (PTLLS).
-I have also run courses in both Australia and China.
+I have run courses in both Australia and China.